Fun Tunnel with Strippers

 1. Pain tunnel: one tunnel is filled with obstacles and grief and sorrow and loss and heartbreak and pain.
 But you can see a warm, soothing light at the end of this tunnel.

 2. Fun tunnel: this tunnel is easy.
-It’s filled with cakes and cookies and movies and Twitter and booze and pills and games.
+It’s filled with cakes and cookies and movies and kitten reels and cocktails and endless episodes of the Great British Bake Off.
 It’s not filled with intense feelings of pain and grief.
 But as you look at this tunnel, you notice it has no end.
 It just goes on and on and on.
 No warm, soothing light, and no end in sight.

 At first, choosing the fun tunnel is a no-brainer because it’s easy and it’s not uncomfortable.
 You pick the fun tunnel, and you venture in, excited about your choice.
 Come on, who voluntarily chooses pain and sadness over cake and booze?
 And wait – what’s that?
 Yup, there are strippers in the fun tunnel!
 A bonus you were not expecting.

 You think about the poor suckers who choose the pain tunnel because you’re sitting pretty, double-fisting martinis while being fed cheese by attractive naked people and watching the Sopranos back-to-back starting from episode one.
-There’s also an endless supply of chocolate ice cream, potato chips, and painkillers, should you feel the slightest bit of discomfort at any point.
+There’s also an endless supply of really good chocolate, potato chips, and painkillers, should you feel the slightest bit of discomfort at any point.

 You’re rolling through the fun tunnel on high, but as time goes on, you start to feel funny.
 You feel tired, weak, and groggy.
 Your mind isn’t sharp.
 You feel disconnected and distracted.
 You reach for another cup of coffee and a donut, and this perks you up momentarily, but then you feel even worse.
 So you stop and watch more TV, and then you take a nap.
 You wake up sluggish, and you keep walking, but you’re walking much slower than when you first entered the tunnel.